-Investment funds affiliated with the Majority Holders own a majority of our capital stock, on a fully-diluted basis, as of June 30, 2010.
-After the completion of this offering, the Majority Holders will own approximately % of our common stock, or % on a fully diluted basis.
+Investment funds affiliated with the Majority Holders own a majority of our capital stock, on a fully-diluted basis, as of September 30, 2010.
+After the completion of this offering, the Majority Holders will own approximately 63.9% of our common stock, or 57.6% on a fully diluted basis.
 The Majority Holders have significant influence over corporate transactions.
 So long as investment funds associated with or designated by the Majority Holders continue to own a significant amount of the outstanding shares of our common stock, even if such amount is less than 50%, the Majority Holders will continue to be able to strongly influence or effectively control our decisions, regardless of whether or not other stockholders believe that the transaction is in their own best interests.
 Such concentration of voting power could also have the effect of delaying, deterring or preventing a change of control or other business combination that might otherwise be beneficial to our stockholders.
-If the Majority Holders enter into a change in control transaction, certain members of our executive team have the contractual ability to terminate their employment within the thirty day period immediately following the twelve month anniversary of a change in control and receive severance payments.
+If the Majority Holders enter into a change in control transaction and receive severance payments.